Boreas618/Notes/operating-systems/caching-and-virtual-memory.md

 DRAM chips are packaged in memory modules that plug into expansion slots in the main system board (mother board).

 Core i7 systems use the 240-pin dual inline memory module(DIMM), which transfers data to and from the memory controller in 64-bit chunks.
 Each DRAM chip has a total of 8M supercells.

-Each DRAM chip has 512MB.
+There are a total of 8 DRAM chips.
+For each chip, there are 8M supercells.
+For each supercell, there are 8 cells.
+The total size of the memory module is $\frac{8\times8M\times8}{8} =64MB$.

 ![Untitled](https://p.ipic.vip/yk4m87.png)